‘MacArthur Park’: Jimmy Webb’s Recipe for a Hit

 Indeed, there are, and Webb owes us nothing.
 As a composer, his job is to compose, not to explain.
 If you want to think it’s literally about leaving a cake out in the rain and lamenting the permanent loss of the recipe, you have every right to.
 Or you can go with what Webb recently said in another interview: “It’s a metaphor for the good and the bad—and sometimes the ugly.”

 It’s been said that “MacArthur Park” was written by Webb about the end of a relationship, specifically one he’d had with Linda Ronstadt’s sister, Susan.
 Webb hoped to get the Association, of “Cherish” and “Windy” fame, to record it, but they wanted nothing to do with it.
 Instead it landed with actor/singer Richard Harris, who’d recently starred in Camelot and was looking to break into the pop market.
-He did, in a big way, when his reading of the song—which featured accompaniment by L.A.’s storied Wrecking Crew and dramatic orchestration—went all the way to #2 in 1968.
+He did, in a big way, when his reading of the song—which featured accompaniment by L.A.’s storied Wrecking Crew and dramatic orchestration—went all the way to #2 on June 22, 1968.

 Listen to Richard Harris’ original 1968 hit rendition of “MacArthur Park”